Judge in Manafort Trial Has to Travel with U.S. Marshals

 Rejecting the request about the jury, Ellis said: “to [grant it] would create a risk of harm to them.”

+The New York Times, AP, CNN, NBC, Politico, and BuzzFeed wanted the names.

-CNN wants the information so they can doxx them or just put them in danger for headlines.
+CNN probably wants the information so they can doxx them or just put them in danger to get headlines.